How it works

 Our Recordings

 Earlier recordings have been archived in date order, with the latest recording at the top of the list.
-Choose a recording, and hover the mouse over the zip file name, eg 736.zip, select the download icon and the recording will transfer to your computer, tablet or smart phone.
-Open the file and once the files have been recovered, select the *.m3u file, eg 736.m3u, with a media player.
+Select a folder with the date you wish to hear.
+Hover the mouse over the zip file name, eg 762.zip, select the download icon, and the recording will transfer to your computer, tablet or smart phone.
+Open the zip file and move the files to the home screen or separate folder.
+Use a media player to hear the recording.